 From The Ten Commandments to Mrs. Doubtfire, San Francisco has been a production destination for decades.

-If you’re going to film in San Francisco, this guide dives into what you need to know as a producer.
-This includes the most pressing questions most filmmakers have including how to get a San Francisco film permit, how much permits costs, and how long it takes to get one.
+If you’re going to film in San Francisco, this guide details what you need to know as a producer regarding San Francisco film permits.
+This includes the most pressing questions most filmmakers have, including the process to get a SF permit, what a permit cost, and how long it takes to get one.

 Without further ado, let’s dive in.

 A San Francisco film permit is a certificate issued by Film SF providing permission to complete filmmaking activities in the Golden City.
-Film permits are a necessary item so municipalities such as the city of San Francisco can maintain the delicate balance between letting productions work and ensuring the community maintains its rights.
+San Francisco film permits are a necessary item so municipalities can maintain the delicate balance between letting productions work and ensuring the community maintains its rights.

 By obtaining an SF film permit, you have access to city resources including filming on city-owned property, the Scene in San Francisco Rebate program, and vendor discounts.